Manchu people: Modern times

-Until 1924, the Chinese government continued to pay stipends to Manchu bannermen, but many cut their links with their banners and took on Han-style names to avoid persecution.
+Until 1924, the Chinese government continued to pay stipends to Manchu bannermen, but many cut ties with their banners and adopted Han-style names to avoid persecution.
 The official total of Manchus fell by more than half during this period, as they obscured their ethnicity when asked.
 Exceptionally, in warlord Zhang Zuolin's reign in Manchuria, much better treatment was reported, with no particular persecution of Manchus.
 Qing emperor mausoleums were still allowed to be managed by Manchu guardsmen, as in the past.
 Many Manchus joined the Fengtian clique, such as Xi Qia, a member of the Qing dynasty's imperial clan.